programminghistorian/jekyll/project-team.md

 ## Community Participants

-*Programming Historian* also benefits enormously from the efforts of people who volunteer their time and energy.
+The _Programming Historian_ also benefits enormously from the efforts of people who volunteer their time and energy.
 If you are interested in pitching in, either for a single project or in an ongoing role, please find out [how to contribute](/contribute)!

-We are especially grateful to the dedicated Programming Historian authors who are not members of the Project Team:
+We are especially grateful to the dedicated _Programming Historian_ authors who are not members of the Project Team:

 {% for member in site.data.authors %}{% if member.team == false %} {{member.name}},{% endif %}{% endfor %} and, hopefully, you!
 Find out more about [becoming an author](/contribute).